 Able to attune her exciting voice, register and personality to a wide range of styles and sensibilities, she has already gained broad experience of performing opera, recently touring New Zealand with the NBR New Zealand Opera, as Fiordiligi in Così Fan Tutte and Frasquita in Carmen.
 She has sung the soprano solo in oratoria, concerts and chamber recitals in London, Tokyo and Beijing as well as Australia, and shone in the demanding roles of Maria in West Side Story, Aldonza in The Man of La Mancha , Yum Yum in The Mikado, and Adele in Die Fledermaus.

 From shortly after her 25th birthday in June 2005 till September 2006, Emma Pearson is contracted to sing operatic roles as the Young Artist in Residence at the Hessisches Staatstheater, Wiesbaden , Germany .
 Thereafter, she hopes to continue studying and performing in Europe and Australia.

 The sky's no limit for this soaring soprano.

 More Than Opera Ltd is looking for additional support.
-Whilst the current grantee is already covered through generous donations we are now attempting to attract donations and sponsoring to finance the grant from June 2019 and further years.
+Whilst the current grantee is already covered through generous donations we are now attempting to attract donations and sponsoring to finance the upcoming grant and further years.